Autism Spectrum Disorders

 - No “real” words

-- Impairments with relating to others, disconnected with loved ones, prefers to be alone
+- Difficulty relating to others, a disconnect from loved ones, and a preference to be alone

 - Abnormal or inappropriate emotional responses